python-attrs/cattrs/README.md

   - `typing.MutableSet[T]`, `typing.Set[T]` (converts to a set).
   - `typing.FrozenSet[T]` (converts to a frozenset).
   - `typing.Dict[K, V]`, `typing.MutableMapping[K, V]`, `typing.Mapping[K, V]` (converts to a dict).
-  - `typing.TypedDict`.
+  - `typing.TypedDict`, ordinary and generic.
   - _attrs_ classes with simple attributes and the usual `__init__`.

     - Simple attributes are attributes that can be assigned unstructured data, like numbers, strings, and collections of unstructured data.

   - All _attrs_ classes and dataclasses with the usual `__init__`, if their complex attributes have type metadata.
-  - `typing.Union` s of supported _attrs_ classes, given that all of the classes have a unique field.
+  - Unions of supported _attrs_ classes, given that all of the classes have a unique field.
-  - `typing.Union` s of anything, given that you provide a disambiguation function for it.
+  - Unions s of anything, given that you provide a disambiguation function for it.
   - Custom converters for any type can be registered using `register_structure_hook`.

 _cattrs_ comes with preconfigured converters for a number of serialization libraries, including json, msgpack, cbor2, bson, yaml and toml.